agentloopfyi/agentloopfyi.github.io/_pages/agentic-ai.markdown

 ✅ Build a system with two agents that interact with each other, define agent goals

-✅ Optimize tokens by engineering agent context!
+✅ Optimize tokens by <a href="/2025/10/04/prompt-vs-context/">engineering agent context</a>!

 ✅ Learn structured inputs, structured outputs and guardrails